JonnyHaystack/i3-resurrect/README.md

 Since I decided to release this publicly, I have improved the standard of the code a great deal and gotten rid of the hacky bash parts.

-For those interested, other excellent software I use to get things up and running quickly includes:
-- [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) - which obviously also inspired
-the name of this project
-- [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - an excellent companion to
-tmux-resurrect
-- [qutebrowser](https://github.com/qutebrowser/qutebrowser) - which has excellent session
-management, especially if you create bindings for saving and loading individual windows

 ## Getting Started